 ● Easy to clean,

-● Resistant to the acids from food and drink,
+● Resistant to acids from food and beverages,

-● Resistant to UV rays, keeps its colour for years,
+● Resistant to UV rays, retains its color for years,

-● Functional, it can be used to make dishes, eat them or to reheat.
+● Functional, it can be used to make meals in those dishes, eat in them or reheat food.

-● Stylish, it mirrors the past in a stylish and modern design,
+● Stylish, it reeflects the past in a stylish and modern design,

-● Great for camping, mountain trips, fishing with friends, at home, in the office, for coffee, hot chocolate… ready for everywhere and anything !
+● Great for camping, mountain trips, fishing with friends, at home, in the office, for coffee, hot chocolate… ready for every place and circumstance!

 The history of enamel

-Enamel history began over 5 thousand years ago.
-Ancient civilisations used enamel to cover their earthenware and jewellery.
-The history of the form of enamelware currently in use began in 1760 in Germany and sometime later this enamelware spread to other European countries including Poland.
+The history of enamel starts as far as over 5 thousand years ago.
+Ancient civilizations used enamel to cover their earthenware and jewelry.
+The currently used form of enamelware that we all know dates back to 1760 in Germany.
+From there it spread to other European countries including Poland.
 Enamel officially arrived in North America in the 1950s.
-In early enamelware production only the internal parts were enamelled, this was in order to eliminate any contact between food or drink and the steel substrate.
-The chance of contamination from rusting metal was therefore minimised.
-Later people began to realise the benefits of enamelling the exterior as it proved durable, easy to clean and resistant to interaction with food steel ware.
-There were regional preferences as to how decorate enamel should look.
+In early enamelware production, it was only the internal parts that were enameled, this was done to eliminate any contact between food or beverages and the steel substrate.
+The chance of contamination from rusting metal was therefore minimized.
+Later people began to realize the benefits of enameling the exterior as it proved durable, easy to clean and resistant to interaction with food steel ware.
+There were some regional preferences as to the decorations.
 In the USA plain enamel was the style of choice closely followed by speckles.
-In the UK white enamel with a navy blue brim dominated.
-Whilst in Sweden the most popular design was cream with a green frame.
-In other countries speckles, spots and folk decorations were frequently used.
+In the UK, there was a dominance of white enamel with a navy blue brim.
+In the other hand, Sweden’s most popular design was cream with a green frame.
+Other countries frequently used speckles, spots and folk decorations.